 The SoundPeats Q9A are better built and have more convenient audio controls than the QY8 and QY9.
 They're wireless, stable and a bit more comfortable than typical in-ear models.
 Unfortunately, they don't block much noise, and their sound quality is sub-par, which could be a deal breaker for some.

 The Q9A are decent looking sports-oriented headphones.
 They have a sleek wireless, and understated design that's better than that of the QY9 and the QY8 for stability, comfort and button layout.
 They also have a moderately sturdy build that's compact and hassle-free to carry around on your person.
 Unfortunately, they have a low manufacturing tolerance making some of the units defective and less durable than others.

 The Q9A have a sporty aesthetic with thick flexible ear hooks and a wireless design.
-The ear buds are not much larger than typical in-ears but have a different build and format than the QY8 and QY9 models of the same brand.
-They're stylish and resemble the much higher priced Powerbeats however, the finish and button placement is not as good.
+They do not feel as premium as the Anker Soundcore Spirit X. The earbuds are not much larger than typical in-ears but have a different build and format than the QY8 and QY9 models of the same brand.
+They're stylish and resemble the much higher priced Powerbeats, however, the finish and button placement is not as good.

 The Q9A are above-average comfortable for an in-ear design.
 The tips do not fit into the ear canal as deeply as typical in-ear models.
 This removes a bit of the soreness and pain some listeners experience during long listening sessions.
 However, they're not ideal for everyone.
 Although stable, the rubber tips sometimes slide a bit in the ear canal, which can be slightly distracting and uncomfortable.

 The Q9A have a better control scheme and button layout than the QY9 and QY8.
 They also deliver better tactile feedback, provide call/music, track skipping, and volume controls.
 However, the buttons are very small and cramped on the right ear bud which is a bit impractical for listeners with larger fingers.